 BATON ROUGE, La.
 (April 14, 2022) – On Tuesday, Louisiana House and Senate committees passed bills to legalize permitless carry in the state.
 The enactment of a so-called “constitutional carry” bill would also foster an environment more hostile to federal gun control.

 On April 12, the House Criminal Justice Committee passed HB37 by a 10-3 vote.
-The Senate Committee on Judiciary C passed SB143.
-The vote total was not available at the time of this report.

 The Louisiana legislature passed permitless carry last year with supermajorities in both the House and the Senate.
 But several Republicans caved to law enforcement pressure and the Senate failed to override Gov. John Bel Edwards’s veto.